Coolify vs CapRover vs Dokku: The Self-Hosting Platform Showdown

 Coolify Strengths

-- Docker Compose support — Deploy complex multi-container stacks
+- Docker Compose support — Deploy complex multi-container stacks without hand-rolling everything

-- Automatic SSL via Let’s Encrypt
+- Automatic SSL via Let’s Encrypt (applies to everything)

-- Scheduled backups for databases
+- Scheduled backups for databases, stored on S3 if you want

 Coolify Weaknesses

-- Resource hungry — The platform itself uses ~300-500 MB RAM
+- Resource hungry — The platform itself uses ~300-500 MB RAM.
+On a 2 GB VPS, this matters

 Who Should Use Coolify